iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ```

 :::info
-The API documentation for each endpoint **cannot** be reached currently.
+The Swagger API documentation **cannot** be reached currently.
 This issue will be fixed in a future release.
 :::

-### Dashboard
+## Dashboard

 We also supply a dashboard  with the Integration Services.
 You can reach the dashboard in your browser via: